Is control of type I error rate needed in Bayesian clinical trial designs?: Satisfying the requirements of the regulators

-In confirmatory comparison of two treatments prior independence can be defended also on the grounds that the outcomes from one arm then do not influence how the performance of the other arm will be assessed.
-Moreover, the size of confirmatory trials is typically large, and then data likelihood based on a simple parametric model dominates ultimately the influence of the prior.
-On the other hand, if some treatments are by domain experts judged to be closely similar, and particularly if outcome data are sparse, prior dependence across the arms may be a useful option to consider.
-Technically, for dichotomous outcomes, such dependence can be formulated by applying odds ratios of log odds (e.g., \textcite{kass1989investigating} and \textcite{spiegelhalter2004bayesian}).
-An alternative idea, based on partial exchangeability, is described in \textcite{diaconis_SJS_2023}.
+Prior independence of $\bftheta_0$ and $\bftheta_1$ with respect to $\pi_e$ would appear natural particularly in confirmatory comparisons of the two treatments during phase III, on the grounds that the outcomes from one arm then do not influence how the performance of the other arm will be assessed.
+Moreover, the size of confirmatory trials is typically large, in which case the updated data likelihood, being a product of two Binomial likelihoods, will soon dominate the influence of the prior.

+The situation can be somewhat different, particularly in exploratory analysis during phase II.
+Outcome data from the experimental treatment are often sparse but there may be relevant historical data on the control.
+Then, if the two treatments are by domain experts judged to be sufficiently similar, prior dependence across the arms may be a useful option to consider as it will allow for 'borrowing strength' across the two arms.
+There are many different ways of incorporating such dependence structures into the priors, for example, by applying odds ratios or log odds (\cite{kass1989investigating}, \cite{spiegelhalter2004bayesian}), hierarchical models (\cite{BERRY1999215}), mixtures computed from elicited histograms (\cite{thall2019bayesian}), or partial exchangeability (\cite{diaconis2023approximate}).

-By far the most popular prior distribution arising from dichotomous outcomes is Beta$ (\theta; \alpha, \beta)$, where it is conjugate to the binomial likelihood.
-Moreover, the sum $\alpha + \beta$ is considered as expressing the strength of the prior information, equivalent to $\alpha + \beta$ observed outcomes.
-Two Beta-piors, say Beta$ (\theta; \alpha, \beta)$ and Beta$(\theta; \alpha^*, \beta^*)$, are likelihood ratio ordered, in an appropriate direction, if and only if either $\alpha \le \alpha^*$ and $\beta \ge \beta^* $ or vice versa.
-Likelihood ratio ordering between priors implies stochastic ordering, and it is inherited from the priors to the posteriors in case these are based on the same data likelihood (\textcite{Marshall2011}).
+By far the most popular prior distribution arising from dichotomous outcomes is Beta$ (\theta; a,b)$, where it is conjugate to the binomial likelihood.
+Moreover, for integer valued parameters the sum $a + b$ is considered as expressing the strength of the prior information, equivalent to $n=a + b$ observed outcomes of which $a$ are successes and $b$ are failures.
+If two Beta-priors, say Beta$ (\theta; a,b)$ and Beta$(\theta; a^*, b^*)$, satisfy $a \ge a^*$ and $b \le b^*$, we can readily think of the former specifying a \textit{stochastically larger} random variable than the latter.
+In fact, the two priors satisfy then the stronger \textit{likelihood ratio ordering} condition (see, e.g., \cite{Marshall2011}).
+Moreover, if the same data likelihood is used for both, likelihood ratio ordering is naturally inherited from priors to posteriors.
+This brings us back to inequality \eqref{stoch:ordering:ineq} considered in Section \ref{section:no:2}.

+Finally recall that, due to de Finetti's Representation Theorem, one of the corner stones of Bayesian statistics, the \textit{existence} of a prior distribution is guaranteed by merely postulating infinite exchangeability, under an assumed probability $\P$, of the outcomes from the considered trial.
+The likelihood component in this representation has the same canonical binomial form regardless of whether Bayesian or frequentist ideas and methods are employed in the design (cf. \cite{arjas2016wearing}).